 4. Round Out Your Details

-Other resume requirements for recruiters?
+Other resume must haves?
 Education, achievements, and maybe even volunteer work.
-Though experience matters, modern HR managers are looking for things that you specifically accomplished, rather than just time that you spent at a job.
+Though experience matters, modern HR Managers are looking for things that you specifically accomplished, rather than just time that you spent at a job.
 Don’t be afraid to boast!
 Recruiters also understand the value of non-typical experiences, such as taking online courses or gaining additional certifications, so don't forget to list them if you have them.

 Pro Tip: Include all your contact information on your resume, including a link to your online portfolio.
 Don't have one?
 Read this and get one started ASAP.